 Directed by George Pal (The Time Machine) and starring Tony Randall (The Odd Couple, Pillow Talk), The 7 Faces of Dr. Lao invited children of the mid 60s into the circus tent of our multi-faceted doctor.
 What unfolds is a series of morality tales instigated by the mischievous Lao and his many alter egos from mythology.

 The Gene Machine is a point-and-click adventure from 1996 that deserves a lot more attention than it unfortunately received.
 It somehow slipped off the radar despite its excellent story and graphical style that can easily stand alongside the likes of such classics as Discworld and Simon the Sorcerer.

 Thursday, 9 April 2015

 Released in 1989 by the London based company Logotron, Eye of Horus was way ahead of it's time.
 It mixes genres very few were doing back then, using both platform and shoot-em-up elements.
-It even makes use of an exploration mechanic found in classics like Metroid that was perhaps under-appreciated at the time.
+The Ancient Egyptian themes game even adopts a similar exploration mechanic found in classics like Metroid that was perhaps under-appreciated at the time.

 Wednesday, 8 April 2015

 Released in 1991 by Mindscape, D/Generation offers a fun mix of action, adventure and puzzle solving set in a futuristic skyscraper filled with rogue technology.
 Who will rescue all of the employees trapped in their deadly workplace?
 None other than the postman...